singularityhub/sregistry/docs/_docs/install/server.md

 If you run into strange errors regarding any kind of authentication / server / nginx when you start the images, likely it has to do with not having moved these files, or a setting about https in the [settings](https://github.com/singularityhub/sregistry/tree/master/shub/settings).
 If you have trouble, please post an issue on the [issues board](https://www.github.com/singularityhub/sregistry/issues) and I'd be glad to help.

+### Minio

+Minio has detailed instructions for setting up https [here](https://github.com/minio/minio/tree/master/docs/tls), and you can use existing or self signed certificates.
+The docker-compose.yml in the https folder takes the strategy of binding the same SSL certs to `${HOME}/.minio/certs` in the container.
+Note that inside the certs directory, the private key must by named private.key and the public key must be named public.crt.

 ## Build the Image (Optional)
 If you want to try it, you can build the image.
 Note that this step isn't necessary as the image is provided on [Quay.io]({{ site.registry }}).
 This step is optional.
 However, if you are developing you likely want to build the image locally.
 You can do: